 But health experts don't agree with whether or not to screen for scoliosis.footnote 1, footnote 2 Screening can lead to early treatment and may prevent curves from getting worse, but screening can also lead to more testing or treatment for children who would not have needed it.

-Some experts believe that children (especially daughters) of women who have scoliosis should be screened for scoliosis regularly throughout their late
+Some experts believe that children should be screened for scoliosis regularly throughout their preteen and teen years.